-- Green Line Indicates the start line (the line from which PathPilot starts the program).
-To change the start line, go to "Set a New Start Line" (on - To change the start line, go to "Set a New Start Line" (on the next page). - Orange Line Indicates the line of code that PathPilot is currently executing.
+• Green Line Indicates the start line (the line from which PathPilot starts the program).

+To change the start line, go to "Set a New Start Line" (on the next page).

+• Orange Line Indicates the line of code that PathPilot is currently executing.